Franc1sFJ/Phone-MP3-Player/README.md

 ### Step 6: Getting sdk platform tools
 You can get the latest version of sdk platform tools from [Android Developer Studio](https://developer.android.com/tools/releases/platform-tools)
 Download sdk tools for your PC and unzip the file in a suitable location.

+### Step 7: Running sdk platform tools
+Head to the unzipped folder.
+Once you're insie the folder, In Windows: Go to the address bar in explorer.
+Click on it and type `cmd`.
+Press enter.
+In linux: Right click and select Open in Terminal.